Hurricane Ernesto makes landfall in Bermuda as residents hunker down

 Bermuda minister warns third hurricane of this year’s Atlantic hurricane season ‘is not a storm to be taken lightly’.

-Hurricane Ernesto has made landfall in Bermuda and is expected to batter the British island territory with powerful winds, a dangerous storm surge and potentially deadly flooding, according to local authorities.
+Hurricane Ernesto has made landfall in Bermuda, leaving tens of thousands of people without power as it lashed the British island territory with powerful winds, a dangerous storm surge and potentially deadly flooding.

 Keep readinglist of 3 items